Touche-Design/documentation/README.md

 ## Network Controller Firmware

 In order for the Network Controller to function, it requires custom firmware.
-The mbed LPC1768 was the target device, with the firmware binary available in the `net_controller_firmware` folder *TODO*.
+The mbed LPC1768 was the target device, with the firmware binary available in the `net_controller_firmware` folder.

 ## Software